 B) Matches played in senior local leagues, and the knockout competitions of these leagues shall be used for the purposes of qualification for this rule.

-C) Professionals and overseas players are not eligible under any circumstances to take part in this competition.
+C) Professionals, Overseas, County and Minor County players are not eligible under any circumstances to take part in this competition.